YongLin0018/Global_LUE_analysis/README.md

 4. example data for ridge or SHAP analysis.xlsx is the example data for ridge analysis.py and SHAP analysis.py
 5. example data for upscaling.xlsx is the example data for Mapping global LUE.py

+The output including visualization results of ridge and SHAP analysis, as well as predicted LUE with a resolution of 0.05 °.
 In order to run Mapping global LUE.py, a folder containing tif files of 16 prediction parameters with a resolution of 0.05 ° needs to be prepared.

 Contact